sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Fix: Huge Shapes (Pro) - Removed all console.log statements from the widgets script to clean up the code.
 * Fix: Loop Accordion (Pro) - Added the 'raw' filter to the title to fix the issue of '&amp;' rendering as '&amp; amp;'
 * Fix: Portfolio Carousel (Pro) - Resolved the issue where the Dynamic Post Popup widget was not functioning correctly.
 This fix ensures that the widget now operates as intended, addressing the problems users experienced.

+version 1.5.118: 2024-08-12

+* Fix: categories was invisible in elementor editor free version
+* Fix: fixed pagination link click with elementor pro page transition bug

+version 1.5.117: 2024-08-11

+* Fix: improved the manual sorting and debuging of authors list
+* Fix: fixed post selection in editor in new chrome version.
+* Fix: where there is no posts in id's from dynamic or id's from meta in posts selection - return no posts instead of all posts
+* Fix: fixed third party filters suppress filters for ajax search bug - they was always suppress, and wpml integration didn't worked.
+* Feature: improved callbacks debug in full posts query debug

 version 1.5.116: 2024-08-08